anuskagithub/FraudDetection_UsingMobileTransactions/README.md

 ###Fraud Detection Using Mobile Transactions

 <p align='justify>This project focuses on detecting fraudulent transactions in mobile money operations using supervised machine learning techniques.
-The dataset was obtained from Kaggle and processed through data cleaning, exploratory analysis, model building, and evaluation.
+The dataset was obtained from Kaggle and processed through data cleaning, exploratory analysis, model building, and evaluation.</p>

 #Objective
 To build a machine learning model that can accurately classify whether a transaction is fraudulent based on transaction features, and deploy a working prototype with a dashboard for visualization and predictions.